Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

 1. Install the new node hardware in the rack and connect power cables, HSN cables, and management network cables \(if it has not already been installed\).

-    If the node was added before modifying the SLS, then the node's BMC should have been able to DHCP with Kea, and there will be an unknown MAC address in HSM Ethernet interfaces table.
+    If the node was added before modifying the SLS, then the node's BMC should have been able to DHCP with Kea, and there will be an unknown MAC address in the HSM Ethernet interfaces table.

     Refer to the OEM documentation for the node for information about the hardware installation and cabling.